Sharath424/Spring-Boot-2.7.8/README.md

 Tomcat server is launched on port 8080 - Tomcat started on port(s): 8080 (http).

 * DispatcherServlet is configured.
-This means that Spring MVC Framework is ready to accept requests--Mapping servlet: 'dispatcherServlet' to [/].
+This means that Spring MVC Framework is ready to accept requests-Mapping servlet: 'dispatcherServlet' to [/].

 * Four filters are enabled by default